 Hello, my name is Clare.
 I offer an integrative approach to counselling for children and young people.
 I work from my home offering a supportive, gentle and reflective environment.
 In light of the current situation, I am also offering online and telephone sessions.
 My belief is in the uniqueness of each child so I use a range of approaches to best fit individual needs.
 I enjoy using the arts and use a variety of media with my clients.
-Children can be limited in their ability to verbalise their feelings so it is vital to offer them other ways of communicating.
+Often, children can be limited in their ability to verbalise their feelings so it is vital to offer them other ways of communicating.

 Each session is led by the child or young person using a medium with which they feel comfortable.
 This could be paint, clay, using puppets or the sand tray or simply playing games.
-The use of imagery, sensory experience and play allow a dialogue to develop naturally in a non-threatening way.
+The use of imagery, sensory experience and play allows a dialogue to develop naturally in a non-threatening way.

 I work with children and young people on a wide range of concerns including trauma, grief, relationship difficulties, anxiety, depression, learning differences and also physical illness.
 I have particular experience with diabetes type 1 which can be a traumatic diagnosis for both parent and child.

 Overall, I am committed to supporting children to express their thoughts and feelings; to help them develop their resilience and emotional wellbeing.

 Training, qualifications & experience